sanoke/approachesTEH/mainSimStudy-higherVar/README.md

 except the outcome variance is now 100 units, instead of 1 unit.

-**Note** This particular simulation was not included in the manuscript, but is in the Appendix.
+**Note** This particular simulation was not included in the manuscript, but is in Appendix 4 of the Supplementary Materials.

 #### Bug Reporting